doulakis/MSc-102/README.md

 ##### Setup the environmental variables

-Find the .flaskenvexample file and change the lines with your details:
+Copy the .flaskenvexample to .flaskenv  and change the lines with your own details:

 ```
 LC_ALL= en_US.UTF-8